 The photo I took gave a fisheye look to the photo, but I assure you my mantel is level.
 LOL!

 I printed the file using my regular printer and now I’m having the Silhouette Cameo cut everything out.
 I love this machine!
-I bought my Cameo at Expressions Vinyl.

 I had planned to make this whole project out of vinyl but after doing a test cut in paper I changed my mind and did the whole mantel in paper, except for the lettering.
 I liked using paper because I could give dimension to the leaves.
 I chose to attach everything with Glue Dots so I could easily redo my mantel for Christmas, which is coming faster than a rolling snowball.